AskiaADX/demo-InlineMaterialFlex/readme.md

 Known issues
 ------------

 This demo was successfully tested in Chrome, Firefox & Safari.
-Because it relies on the Flexbox model for the input placeholder, IE9 and below won't render this very nicely ;)
+Because it relies on the Flexbox model for the input placeholder, IE8 & IE9 will need to be [polyfilled](https://github.com/10up/flexibility/).